EDGINE1/EDGINE1/README.md

 - 👋 Hi, I’m uma_shankar
-- 👀 I’m interested in front-end development
+- 👀 I’m interested in c++
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning fundamentals
-- 💞️ I’m looking to collaborate on frontend projects
+- 💞️ I’m interested in developing solutions for MS office and Azure.
 - 📫 How to reach me umsmahapatro2000@gmail.com

 <!---